phan-t/cas-socialabs/index.rst

 We encourage the use of hand signals to seek attention.
 This method can be used if you a question, having objective problems, thirsty, hungry or if you just don't like the presenter.

-This guide is generated from `the following repo. <https://github.com/grantorchard/cas-socialabs/>`__ Please log any issues with the manuals, blueprints, or other content for us to resolve.
+For information on this event and the lab guide contributors visit `the about page <https://cas-socialabs.vmwapj.com/about.html>`__.
+This guide is generated from `the following repo. <https://github.com/grantorchard/cas-socialabs/>`__.

 Indices and tables
 ==================